conda-forge/conda-smithy/LINTER.md

 #### Message template

-> This recipe is using a compiler, which now requires adding a build dependence on `{dollar}{{{{ stdlib("c") }}}}` as well.
+> This recipe is using a compiler, which now requires adding a build dependence on `${dollar}{{ stdlib("c") }}` as well.
 Note that this rule applies to each output of the recipe using a compiler.
 For further details, please see https://github.com/conda-forge/conda-forge.github.io/issues/2102.

 <a id='R-034'></a>